LaurieBB/PokemonExplorerApplication/README.md

 List:

 - Bulbasaur's description could not be found within the list of descriptions for that Pokemon on the API.
-- Bulbasaur's weakness to "Ice" type pokemon, could not be found as a weakness for either of Bulbasaur's types, and was instead replaced with "Ground" which "Poison" type is weak to.

 ## Bonus Features